 Advantages of the high-lift disc structure

 The competitive advantage of the PROTEGO model range is the high-lift disc structure owing to which the valve can be set to open by only 10% before it needs to be fully open.
-In so-called conventional models, the valve starts to open as much as 25% before being fully open.
-By the time a conventional valve already starts blowing gases into outdoor air, the PROTEGO valve remains closed due to its high-lift structure.
-For example, when using nitriding, it is important that no expensive nitrogen gas is released needlessly into the outdoor air.
+In so-called conventional models, the valve starts to open even 25% before being fully open.
+By the time a conventional valve has already started blowing gases into the outdoor air, the PROTEGO valve remains closed due to its high-lift structure.
+For example, when using nitriding, it is important that no expensive nitrogen gas be released needlessly into the outdoor air.

-Vent valves can be separate pressure and vacuum relief valves or their combinations of them.
+Vent valves can be separate pressure and vacuum relief valves or their combinations.